-CeO is comprised of the federally-funded TRIO Student Support Services (SSS) Program and the state-funded Academic Success and Achievement Program (ASAP).
+CeO is comprised of the federally-funded TRIO Student Support Services (SSS) and Student Support Services-STEM (SSS-STEM) Programs and the state-funded Academic Success and Achievement Program (ASAP).
 The overall mission of CeO is to increase access, retention, and graduation rates at the University of Wisconsin-Madison for CeO Scholars.
 In order to achieve this, CeO Advisors and Staff embrace a personal approach and provide support in every aspect of the student’s path to achievement and success.

 - Structured First and Second Year Experience

 - Assistance with Financial Aid, Housing, and Other University Services

 - Graduate School and Professional School Advising

 - November 16Native Nations Nursing SummitBuilding Resilient Nurses and Tribal Communities8:00 AM, Menominee Casino Resort Kenaska, WI